clareaulab/clareau-lab-website-old/protocols/mitotracing/index.md

 {% include section.html %}

-# Software for analyses
+# Software that enables mitochondrial mutaiton analyses

 As part of these tools, our lab has been the primary developers of genotyping software for processing sequencing reads from the protocols and identifying high-confidence single-cell heteroplasmy.

-- For analyzing mtDNA (from any ATAC data), we currently recommend the [mgatk package](https://github.com/caleblareau/mgatk).
+- For analyzing mtDNA (from any ATAC data), we recommend the [mgatk package](https://github.com/caleblareau/mgatk).
-- To call mtDNA deletions, we recommend the [mgatk-del utility](https://github.com/caleblareau/mgatk) part of mgatk.
+- To call mtDNA deletions and quantify single-cell heteroplasmy, we recommend the [mgatk-del utility](https://github.com/caleblareau/mgatk) part of mgatk.
+A detailed summary of the [toolkit is here](https://github.com/caleblareau/mgatk/wiki/Large-deletion-calling-and-heteroplasmy-estimation)
 - For analyzing MAESTER/mRNA data, we recommend the [maegatk workflow](https://github.com/caleblareau/maegatk).

 The major differences between the software tools [are described here](https://github.com/caleblareau/maegatk/wiki/FAQ).